 A smaller amygdala alters how our ability to react to danger, as we may perceive danger where there is none.
 Our body reacts viscerally based only on a smell, sight or sound which throws our body into fight/flight/freeze.
 We also may experience flashbacks and panic attacks.

 Also, because our hippocampus is smaller, our ability to recognize what we are hearing, seeing or smelling today is mixed up with what we experienced in the past.
-For instance, we might hear firecrackers and flashback to the time when we were children and witnessed gun violence.
+For instance, we might hear firecrackers and then flashback to the time when we were children and witnessed gun violence.

 There is research showing that other regions of the brain, including the corpus callosum, are damaged also, which makes treating complex post-traumatic stress disorder complicated.